karollynecosta/aws_solutions_architect-associate/README.md

 	– Amazon EBS encryption uses 256-bit Advanced Encryption Standard algorithms (AES-256)

 	– EBS Volumes offer 99.999% SLA.
+	SSD, General Purpose – gp2
+		– Volume size 1 GiB – 16 TiB.
+		– Max IOPS/volume 16,000.

+	SSD, Provisioned IOPS – i01
+		– Volume size 4 GiB – 16 TiB.
+		– Max IOPS/volume 64,000.

+	HDD, Throughput Optimized – (st1)
+		– Volume size 500 GiB – 16 TiB.
+		Throughput measured in MB/s, and includes the ability to burst up to 250 MB/s per TB, with a baseline throughput of 40 MB/s per TB and a maximum throughput of 500 MB/s per volume.

+	HDD, Cold – (sc1)
+		– Volume size 500 GiB – 16 TiB.
+		Lowest cost storage – cannot be a boot volume.
+		– These volumes can burst up to 80 MB/s per TB, with a baseline throughput of 12 MB/s per TB and a maximum throughput of 250 MB/s per volume
+		HDD, Magnetic – Standard – cheap, infrequently accessed storage – lowest cost storage that can be a boot volume.

+Use AWS Cost Explorer Resource Optimization to get a report of EC2 instances that are either idle or have low utilization and use AWS Compute Optimizer to look at instance type recommendations
 ```

 Amazon EMR:
 ```